wp-plugins/leaguemanager/readme.txt

 == Description ==

 This Plugin is designed to manage sports leagues and display them on your blog.
 It is originally built for gymnastics league, but can be used for any other as well.
-Version 2.0 brings some major changes.

 **Features**

 * add as many leagues as you want to
 * easy adding of teams and matches
 * add team logo (wp-content directory needs to be writable by the server)
+* weekly-based ordering of matches with bulk editing mechanism
 * automatic point calculation and ranking of teams
 * breadcrumb navigation included
 * activate/deactivate league toggling
 * widget for each active league
 * seperate capability to control access and compatibility with Role Manager
-* TinyMCE Button for better usability (since Version 2.2)
+* TinyMCE Button for better usability

 For further notes on using the plugin see the section below.